 The Johnson County Welcome Center houses a small History Museum that presents the history of our area, our rural Appalachian culture and our long musical heritage.
 There are some nice exhibits to view as you learn about our history.
 There is no cost to tour this museum.

 This first rate museum will amaze you with its’ quality exhibits and original photographs that bring to life the relocation of the town of Butler to make way for the creation of Watauga Lake.
 This museum is open on weekends between Memorial Day and late October.
 Guided tours are available by appointment.

-This theatre is a quality venue showcasing some great theatrical productions and musical performances.
-The theatre venue is actually located in a restored turn of the century building and features an active calendar of events.
+This theater is a quality venue showcasing some great theatrical productions and musical performances.
+The theater venue is actually located in a restored turn of the century building and features an active calendar of events.

 State and local governments purchased Doe Mountain to keep it from being commercially developed and to provide an outdoor recreation area for this part of North East Tennessee.
 This 8,600 acre family wilderness area provides over 50 miles of blazed adventure trails for ATV riders, hikers, mountain bikers and horseback riders.

 Johnson County is on the north side of Watauga Lake in the southern Appalachian Mountains.
 This is one of the cleanest lakes in America making it a choice family lake destination.
 There are public beach areas, picnic areas, campgrounds and boat ramps.
 Here you can enjoy a variety of water sports such as skiing, sailing, pontoon boats, canoeing and kayaking in a cool clean mountain lake.